Infusionsoft Campaign Builder best practice - is it time to critique and tweak your campaigns?

 - Mention who the campaign is for - ie. sent to everyone on newsletter list / everyone from saved search x

-- Labelling sequences numerically: We love to do this because it makes it super easy for campaign reporting, but there is a bit of a personal preference here...
+- Labelling sequences numerically: We love to do this for best practice because it makes it super easy for campaign reporting, but there is a bit of a personal preference here...
 We think that labelling campaigns with sequence number (ie. SQ1, SQ2) is best.
 Though on the other hand, it’s not that necessary to label the sequences numerically if the campaign is super short.
 If you have a static campaign with limited changes to be made, and/or if the campaign is quite complicated or long… numbers are nice and useful.

 We LOVE to hear about other people’s best practice.
 So if you think differently, do please add your thoughts in the comments.